determined-ai/determined/docs/training/best-practices/overview.rst

    training <multi-gpu-training>`, in which Determined executes multiple Python processes in the same task container.

-Do not:

--  Use instance attributes on a trial class to save any state over time (e.g., storing metric history in a ``self`` attribute).
+Do not use instance attributes on a trial class to save any state over time (e.g., storing metric history in a ``self`` attribute).
 The ``Trial`` instance will only save and restore model weights and optimizer state over time; ``self`` attributes may be reset to their initial state at any time if the Determined cluster reschedules the trial to another task container.

 **********************************
  Separate Configuration from Code